-California is a no-brainer for the amount of cars registered in the United States; it’s the largest state in the Nation.
-If California were a country, we’d be the 34th largest Country in the World with a larger population than Canada or Australia.
+California is a no-brainer for the number of cars registered in the United States; it’s the largest state in the Nation.
+If California were a country, we’d be the 34th largest country in the World with a larger population than Canada or Australia.
 California is a third larger than Texas, at least until all the businesses have moved to Texas because of California Government’s business taxation.

 Experian Automotive also looked at luxury vehicles.
 Additionally, the analysis found that 54 percent of consumers who purchase a luxury vehicle do so with a lease, while 30 percent take out a loan and 16 percent pay in cash.

 “Given the increased price for luxury vehicles compared with other vehicle segments, it’s understandable that the average buyer has a more affluent background,” said Melinda Zabritski, Experian’s senior director of automotive finance.
 “That being said, it’s clear that these consumers still are exploring ways to keep their monthly payments low.
 By choosing to lease vehicles, consumers are able to lower their monthly payments by more than $160 a month.”

 Findings from the analysis also show that the top five luxury brands are